Yuri-SVB/LVBsig/white_paper.md

 2. From ADDR and (TX, SIG) after T0-1 (to be precise, after publishing of BI);
 3. Outmine the rest of mining community starting from a disadvantage of not less than (T1-T0-1) blocks after T1 (to be precise, at time of publishing of LAMPRI);

-For this analysis, we take note of the ironic fact that *LAMPPUB is never mined*.
-For that reason we can have LAMPPUB be 1Mb or even 1Gb long aiming at having rate of collision in HL(.) be negligible (note this is perfectly adherent to the proposition of memory-hard-hash, and would have the additional benefit of allowing processing-storage trade-off).
+For this analysis, we take note of the ironic fact that *LAMPPUB is typically not mined*.
+For that reason we can have LAMPPUB be ~1KB at having rate of collision in HL(.) be negligible (note this is perfectly adherent to the proposition of memory-hard-hash, and would have the additional benefit of allowing processing-storage trade-off).
 In this case, we really have:

 For 1: a pre-image problem for a function
 f1: {k| k is a valid ECCPRI} X {l | l is a valid LAMPPRI} -> {a | a is in the format of a ADDR},